jceipek/jceipek.github.com/content/projects/makingFasterSystems/index.md

 3. Download the image from graphics memory
 4. Sequentially search the pixels in the user-specified region for the brightest and darkest pixels

-This is not quite the simple strategy I wanted, but this was part of a web application.
-The browser imposed a constraint that made the decompressed image in main memory inaccessible, so I needed to upload it and download it from graphics memory to get access to the pixels.
+This is not quite the simple strategy I wanted, but it was the best I could do given the problem constraints -- it had to run in a web browser.
+The browser did not provide a way to directly access the image pixels after decompressing the image, so I needed to upload and download the image from graphics memory first.
 Nonetheless, my implementation was much faster than the original.

 Contrast this with a different strategy: if I had timed the original program, I might have found that the slowest individual part was sorting the pixels.
-I might have replaced the sorting algorithm with a faster, "optimized" algorithm for this application.
-That would have been a mistake, because sorting wasn't necessary. *Nothing* is faster than light.
+I might have tried to replace the sorting algorithm with a faster, "optimized" algorithm for this application.
+That would have been a mistake, because sorting wasn't necessary in the first place.
+Why waste time trying to make an unnecessary thing faster when you can remove it instead? *Nothing* is always faster than light.

 Let's return to Knuth's "...premature optimization is the root of all evil."
-My approach wasn't *premature*.
-It involved understanding the problem and trying to only do useful work.
+Many people use this quote to justify ignoring performance altogether until it becomes a problem, with the aim of maximizing productivity.
+In my experience, such a strategy inevitably backfires, resulting instead in an ever-growing productivity drain interspersed with heroic rewrite efforts.

+The beginning of Knuth's quote reads "We _should_ forget about small efficiencies, say about 97% of the time; premature optimization is the root of all evil."
+He was complaining about programmers making code harder to debug and maintain in situations where their changes resulted in very minor speed improvements.
+He was simultaneously writing in defense of making 3% of code more difficult to understand and change if doing so could yield "small efficiencies" on the order of a 12% speed improvement.
+My approach in this case study wasn't *premature*.
+I made the program faster *by making it easier to understand and change*.
+Doing so involved understanding the problem and trying to only do useful work.

 ## Measure

 Professional optimizers compare: